 What independent testing actually shows about MyFitnessPal's calorie numbers, and when 'accurate enough' is the right answer

-MyFitnessPal's lab-measured accuracy is ±18% MAPE per the DAI 2026 study.
+MyFitnessPal's lab-measured accuracy is ±18% MAPE per the DAI 2026 May validation.
 We unpack why the user-submitted database drives that number, what 'accurate enough' looks like, and which alternatives close the gap.

-Comprehensive accuracy ranking of mainstream calorie trackers using lab-measured MAPE from the DAI 2026 study and our own audits
+Comprehensive accuracy ranking of mainstream calorie trackers using lab-measured MAPE from the DAI 2026 May validation and our own audits

 We ranked ten mainstream calorie tracker apps by lab-measured accuracy.
 PlateLens, Cronometer, and MacroFactor lead.
 MyFitnessPal and FatSecret sit at the wide end.
 Here is the full table with methodology.